kerryja/Clock/README.md

 # JS30
-Implementation of the JavaScript 30 projects
+Implementation of the [JavaScript 30](https://javascript30.com/) projects by Wes Boss.